vivaxyblog/vivaxyblog.github.io/_posts/2019-09-30-use-npm-registry-to-restrict-installing-client.md

 - When using `yarn add`, dependencies installed successfully.
 - When using `npm i`, install error occurred.

 It works fine.
 But when we publishing packages, `PUT` requests are not successfully forwarded to the target registry.
+It does not apply to npm packages as well.